 When you have settled on which character to play as, you need to get them first - which is where our Super Smash Bros Ultimate character unlock page comes in handy.
-We also have some Super Smash Bros Ultimate tips if you want to brush up on the essentials, plus everything we know about Super Smash Bros Ultimate DLC.
+We also have some Super Smash Bros Ultimate tips if you want to brush up on the essentials.

 Super Smash Bros Ultimate Tier List

 We've attempted to rank every current fighter in Super Smash Bros.
 Ultimate into a single list, based on their strengths, weaknesses, options for attack, recovery and general attack power.

 With Volume 2 of the Fighters Pass for Super Smash Bros Ultimate now starting to deliver us more characters frequently, we've taken a look at all the changes in Patch 9.0 of Super Smash Bros Ultimate, and have also tinkered around with Steve in the lab to see how these brand-new balance changes affect our Super Smash Bros Ultimate tier list, helping you decide which characters you might want to invest in.

 Super Smash Bros Ultimate Tier List changes at a glance

 Between new characters and patches, here's Super Smash Bros Ultimate Tier List has changed since the arrival of Steve and the 9.0 update: